LPD-EPFL/swarm-artifacts/README.md

 ./prepare-deployment.sh # generates deployment.zip
 ```

-To deploy, you will need to:
+Then, for each cluster server, you will need to:
+- create a `swarm-artifacts` directory with the same path as the one on the gateway,
-- send `deployment.zip` to all the cluster's servers,
+- send `deployment.zip` to said directory,
-- unzip `deployment.zip` in a `swarm-artifacts` directory,
+- unzip `deployment.zip` in said directory,
-- untar `swarm-artifacts/ycsb-0.12.0.tar.gz` in the same `swarm-artifacts` directory,
+- untar `swarm-artifacts/ycsb-0.12.0.tar.gz` in said directory,
 - rename the `swarm-artifacts/ycsb-0.12.0` directory to `swarm-artifacts/YCSB`,
 - unzip `swarm-artifacts/bin/bin.zip` in the `swarm-artifacts/bin` directory.

-On our pre-configured cluster, this can be done via:
+On our pre-configured cluster, this can be done via a single:
 ```sh
 ./send-deployment.sh
 ```